-Is The Villages Really the STD Capital of the World’
+1. The Villages Is the ‘STD Capital of the World’

 The number one rumor that gets mentioned when people start talking about The Villages is that sexually transmitted diseases run rampant here in a sordid bacchanal of unrepressed inhibitions.
-This seems to have been born out of a culmination of interviews and articles, including a New York Post article titled “Retire to the Bedroom” that hyped up concerns of rising STD rates in the community.
+This seems to have been born out of a culmination of interviews and articles, including a New York Post article published in 2009 and titled “Retire to the Bedroom” that hyped up concerns of rising STD rates in the community.

 As for some of the other sordid stories you might have heard, well, as the saying goes, if there’s a drink named after it, then it probably happened.

-You can always consider sinkhole insurance and there are pros and cons to that.
+You can always consider sinkhole insurance, and there are pros and cons to that.
 But otherwise, sinkholes are an unfortunate fact of life in Central Florida, no matter where you live.